Skip to Main Content

 Home equity loan products offered

-Aven isn’t a typical home equity line of credit (HELOC) or loan; it’s a credit card that leverages your home’s equity while rewarding you with cash back on spending.
+Aven isn’t a typical home equity line of credit (HELOC) or loan; it’s a credit card that leverages your home’s equity while rewarding you with cash refunds.
 You’ll get a line of credit based on your tappable equity, like a HELOC, and receive unlimited 2 percent cash back on purchases, like a cash back credit card.

-Note: Although Aven’s offering functions like a credit card, Aven reports its product as a HELOC to the credit bureaus and on your credit report.
-Similar to a HELOC, you might be able to deduct the interest if you use the funds on home improvements.
-Consult your tax professional for guidance.
+Note: Although the offering functions like a credit card, Aven reports its product as a HELOC to the credit bureaus and it’ll appear as such on your credit report.
+So, similar to a HELOC, you might be able to deduct the interest if you use the funds on home improvements.

 If your line is for more than $100,000, you’ll need to draw at least $50,000 within three months of opening.
 Otherwise, Aven might lower it.
 There isn’t a minimum draw requirement for lines under $100,000.

-You’ll make payments on the card similar to how you’d make payments on a regular credit card.
+You’ll make payments similar to the process on a regular credit card.
 The minimum monthly payments are calculated as 1 percent of the principal balance plus monthly interest and fees.

 You’ll need to enroll in auto-pay to receive cash back rewards.
 (If you enroll, you’ll also receive a 0.25 rate discount.)
-However, you can’t put the cash back to your minimum payment; you can only redeem it for an additional statement credit once the minimum payment has been satisfied.
+However, you can’t apply the cash to your minimum payment; you can only redeem it for an additional statement credit once the minimum payment has been satisfied.

 Types of fees charged